What indoor exhibits should families visit at the Detroit Zoo in winter?

 Educational experiences for kids at the Detroit Zoo

-The Detroit Zoo offers an array of year-round educational opportunities for children, including its Zoo Tots program for toddlers ages 2-4.
+The Detroit Zoo offers an array of year-round educational opportunities for children, including its Zoo Tots program for toddlers ages 2 to 4.
 Zoo Tots allows toddlers to learn about animals at the zoo through activities and crafts, while gaining social and exploration skills.

 Essential tips for a winter visit to the Detroit Zoo